 The northeastern city limit of Lisbon had been originally developed as a hydroplane landing area, opening in 1942 along with the nearby airport built by Francisco Keil do Amaral.
 But hydroplanes fell out of use thanks to jet engines, & Oriente transformed into an industrial zone.
 In later decades, its gritty character became a blight for the city… maps of Lisbon often focused only on central sections & left out anything east of the Santa Apolónia train station (photo below from a 1973 guidebook):

 Clara Azevedo documented the area while development began (first two photos below) as did Paulo Carmo in 1995 (last photo):

-Since the area had been previously off the tourist circuit, transportation became a primary concern.
+Since the area had been previously off the tourist circuit, public transportation became a primary concern.
 The 17-km Vasco da Gama bridge took three years to build at a cost of almost 900 million €.
 What a huge investment for Portugal in the 1990s!
 I can’t find figures for the original cost of the Metro’s new red line, built exclusively to bring people to the Expo.
 Let’s not forget the cost of the train-bus-Metro terminal designed by Santiago Calatrava.
 Seems like little expense was spared:

 Developers had a lot to accomplish in a short period of time, & they also had to consider the future of Oriente after the Expo.
 Only one industrial bit survived: a gas tower that was refit with a spiral staircase.
 Part of long-term planning involved the creation of modern housing, like the tile-covered Edifício Ecran opened in 2000: